pythagoras-yamamoto/pythagoras-yamamoto/README.md

 ## About Me

 I'm a graduate student majoring in Information Science at JAIST [Dam Lab](https://www.jaist.ac.jp/~dam/).
-In particular, I'm studying data science.
+In particular, I'm studying Website Optimization.

 My interests are :
-- Computational Social Science
-- Web Mining
+- Website Optimization
 - Front-End Development
 - UI/UX

 The study I've been working on lately is :
-- NLP
+- Reinforcement Learning
 - React.js / Redux

 ## Major Works